 For F5 and T5 Series units, the Portfolio makes distributions at the end of each month.
 These monthly distributions are composed of a return of capital and/or net income.
-The amount of the monthly distribution per unit is reset at the beginning of each calendar year.
 The amount of the monthly distribution per unit is set by multiplying the net asset value per unit at the end of the previous calendar year (or if no units were offered at the end of the previous calendar year, the date when units were first offered in the current year) by 5% and dividing the result by 12.
 We may adjust the monthly distribution during the year, without prior notification, if market conditions significantly affect the ability to maintain the payout rate for the Portfolio.
 These monthly distributions will be reinvested in additional Portfolio units of the same series, unless you ask to be paid in cash by direct deposit to your bank account.
 A minimum distribution amount of \$25 may be required for a distribution to be paid to you in cash.
 The total amount of distributions for a year may exceed the income and capital gains earned by the Portfolio in that year.
 This excess amount will be treated as a return of capital to the unitholders and will not be taxable to you in the year of receipt, but will reduce the adjusted cost base of the units and may, in certain circumstances, result in a capital gain.
 See Income tax considerations for investors for more information.
 Any net income not distributed previously in the year and any capital gains will be distributed by the Portfolio in a special distribution at the end of the year.
 This special year-end distribution must be reinvested in additional Portfolio units of the same series.